Modified Wave Operators for the Wave-Klein-Gordon System: Setup of the Problem

 (3) For $(k,j)\in\mathcal{J}$, let the operator \,$\qq_{jk}$ be defined as

 (4) Furthermore, let

 \end{definition}

 \begin{remark} (i) In our case we have \,$\Lambda(\xi)=\omega(|\xi|)$\,, so we will focus on quantifying the ``energy'' $|\xi|$.
-The direction is also important, but can usually be recovered by commuting with the rotation vector-fields.
+The direction is also important, but can usually be recovered by commuting with the rotation vector fields.

 (ii) In view of the Heisenberg's uncertainty principle\footnote{\,It states that the more precisely the position (in physical space) of some particle is determined, the less precisely its momentum (frequency) can be known, and vice versa.}, the operators \,$Q_{jk}$\, are relevant only when \,$2^j2^k\gtrsim 1$\, i.e. \,$j+k\gtrsim 0$\,, which explains the definitions above.